Bookdodo5/pokemon-organic-chem/tools/README.md

 3. Converts each layer's CSV data into separate `.txt` files
 4. Formats the data exactly like your existing map files

+When using `--all`, it automatically:
+- Finds all `.tmx` files in the `res/data/maps` directory
+- Generates appropriate output directory names
+- Converts all files in sequence
+- Provides a summary of successful and failed conversions

 ## Output

 For each layer in the TMX file, it creates a corresponding `.txt` file: